About the Blog

 September 25, 2011

-Maybe the hysteria was fueled by the fact that until the final hours nobody (including the Americans) had a clue where it would eventually fall.
-And in its orbital path lay some of the world's most populous areas, including all of the U.S., much of Europe, India and China.
+The hysteria was likely fueled by the fact that, until the final hours, nobody (including the Americans) had a clue where Skylab would eventually fall.
+Its orbital path included some of the world's most populous areas: the U.S., much of Europe, India, and China.

-The 77 ton monster did come crashing down, and due to miscalculation error it landed in western Australia rather than south Africa.
-The size of this space station - about 9 stories tall had fueled all kinds of wild stories then… a period when there was no 24 Hours live television or internet streaming , word of mouth (call rumour in this case) was a powerful tool then, and this group made me believe that it was indeed a time for a prayer and bid goodbye.
+The 77-ton behemoth did come crashing down, but due to a miscalculation, it landed in Western Australia instead of South Africa.
+The size of this space station - about nine stories tall - had fueled all kinds of wild stories.
+This was a period with no 24-hour live television or internet streaming.
+Word of mouth, or rumor in this case, was a powerful tool.
+Our group made me believe it was time to pray and say our goodbyes.

-As news of a similar event appeared in newspapers today (6 tonne NASA satellite falls on earth, place unknown), I cant help but chuckle at the thought of it being such a non event.
-On second thoughts maybe the world is such a noisier & turbulent place now and amidst all this deluge of information, a wondrous event like this does not evoke the same kind of awe and wild imagination as it did in the summer of 1979.
+As I read about a similar event in the newspaper today - a 6-tonne NASA satellite falling to Earth with an unknown destination - I can't help but chuckle at how it’s now considered a non-event.
+Perhaps the world is much noisier and more turbulent now, and amidst this deluge of information, an event like this doesn't evoke the same kind of awe and wild imagination as it did in the summer of 1979.

 August 7, 2011